Arizona Route 66 Museum

 7 days a week 9 a.m. - 4. p.m.

 Willy Nelson's golf cart

-Photos, above on left, and below, give you a little glimpse of the many creative and imaginative displays visitors enjoy during a visit to the historic Route 66 Museum.
+The photos on the left and below give you a little glimpse of the many creative and imaginative displays visitors enjoy during a visit to the historic Route 66 Museum.

-PLUS...Your entry pass to the Route 66 Museum has many additional benefits: The hour-long video in our small theater (seats about twenty people) shares the colorful history of Route 66, especially the "heart" of the section that includes the towns of Seligman and Kingman.
+PLUS...Your entry pass to the Route 66 Museum has additional benefits.
+The hour-long video in our small theater (seats about twenty people) shares the colorful history of the "heart" of Route 66, the stretch that includes the towns of Seligman and Kingman.
 In addition to the movie is the Electric Car Museum.
-With the photos below we share a selection of what you will enjoy and learn while you're there.
+The photos below are a selection of what you will enjoy and learn during your visit.

-All group visits to the Route 66 Museum, the Mohave Museum of History and Arts, and the Bonelli House are coordinated through the Mohave Museum of History and Arts at (928) 753-3195; or email email@example.com.
+All group visits to the Route 66 Museum, the Mohave Museum of History and Arts, and the Bonelli House are coordinated through the Mohave Museum of History and Arts at:

 Copyright © Mohave Museum of History and Arts.
 All rights reserved.

 The Mohave Museum of History and Arts, its staff and volunteers make every effort to present accurate information in regards to photo content and descriptions of artifacts.
 If you feel that a correction is needed please contact the Museum with the information and supporting documentation.
 Museum staff will evaluate your submission and make any corrections that are warranted.
 Thank you for your input! firstname.lastname@example.org